EternalBady/CUDA_freshMan/Part-I  Fundamental Concepts/Chapter-2/excercises-2.md

 书的37 页解释了这个问题；

 #### 2. Assume that we want to use each thread to calculate two adjacent elements of a vector addition.
-What would be the expression for mapping the thread/block indices to the data index (i) of the first element to be processed by a thread?
+What would be the expression for mapping the thread/block indices to the data index (i) of the first element to be processed by a thread\?

 (A) i=blockIdx.x * blockDim.x + threadIdx.x + 2;

 (B) i=blockIdx.x * threadIdx.x * 2;